ManticoreProject/manticore/README.md

 [![pipeline status](https://gitlab.com/kavon1/manticore/badges/stacks/pipeline.svg)](https://gitlab.com/kavon1/manticore/commits/stacks)

-[Manticore](http://manticore.cs.uchicago.edu) is a high-level parallel programming language aimed at general-purpose applications running on multi-core processors.
-Manticore supports parallelism at multiple levels: explicit concurrency and coarse-grain parallelism via CML-style constructs and fine-grain parallelism via various light-weight notations, such as parallel tuple expressions and NESL/Nepal-style parallel array comprehensions.

-Manticore currently only supports the x86-64 (a.k.a.
-AMD64)
-architecture running on either Linux or Mac OS X. It is possible to build the compiler on other systems (see below), but we have not ported the runtime or code generator to them yet.

 ## PLDI'20 Artifact Evaluation

-In order to evaluate the system for PLDI'20 artifact evaluation, you must have access to a Linux system with [Docker installed](https://docs.docker.com/install/).
+In order to evaluate the system for PLDI'20 artifact evaluation, you must first have access to an x86-64 Linux system with [Docker installed](https://docs.docker.com/install/).

-The Linux requirement is due to our use of Linux's `perf` for profiling in our benchmark suite, which will probably *not* work if you are running Docker on any other OS because it is not Unix compatible.
+The Linux requirement is due to our use of Linux's `perf` for profiling in our benchmark suite, which will probably *not* work if you are running Docker on any other OS because `perf` is not Unix compatible.

-You can test if Docker is working with:
+Before continuing on, you can test if Docker is working on your system with:

 ```console
 $ docker run hello-world
 ```

 ### Step 1: Obtain the Docker image